scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 }
 ```

-This defines programs with the type `Expr`.
-There are two interpreters, one that evaluates `Expr` to a `Double` and one that prints them to `String`.
+This defines programs with the algebraic data type `Expr`.
+Two interpreters, one that evaluates `Expr` to a `Double` and one that prints them to `String`, are implemented using structural recursion.

 Here's a quick example.
 We start by defining an expression, in this case representing `1 + 2`.

 ```scala mdoc:silent
 val onePlusTwo = Expr.Add(Expr.Literal(1), Expr.Literal(2))